grancourhe41349/grancourhe/README.md

-Rugby requires a diverse skill set, including running, passing, kicking, tackling, and scrummaging, with players specializing in specific positions based on their strengths and abilities.
+Rugby jerseys often feature distinctive designs and colors representing national teams or club identities, with players wearing their team's colors with pride during matches.